 Context/Trigger:

 A 16-year old girl comes to her pediatrician with the complaint that she "has never had a menstrual period."
 Her past medical history is unremarkable, and she has developed along her growth curves.
-Her mother and sister both had their first mesntrual periods at 12 years of age.
+Her mother and sister both had their first menstrual periods at 12 years of age.
 Her exam reveals normal female external genitalia and normal breast and pubic hair development.

 Learning Objectives: